sukkis/getserviceip/README.md

 As an example, you might have a Raspberry Pi in local network that gets IP assigned by DHCP, and you reach the device with ssh.
 If the address for you device changes, you might not be able to connect it.
 Instead you could set up a cronjob in the Raspberry Pi to frequently send the IP information to getserviceip.
 You will always know where your devices can be reached.

-TODO: save state in memory, and make a GET endpoint so the IP information can be fetched.

 ## Features
 - Health Check Endpoint: A simple endpoint to check if the service is running.
 - IP Information Endpoint: Validates and returns IP information provided in the request body.